 With the freemium model, you offer the app for free and then upsell premium features or in-app consumables through IAPs or subscriptions.
 This works great because 1.) free offering reduces the acquisition fiction, and 2.) free apps attract mass, which is great to earn ad revenue.

-Whatever monetization model your choose, make sure to consider your audience, app type, other apps in the categories, app offerings, cost structures, and the local pricing factors to maximize your revenue.
+Whatever monetization model your choose, make sure to consider your audience, app type, other apps in the categories, app offerings, cost structures, and local pricing factors to maximize your revenue.

 User support plays a crucial role throughout the user journey, but it is especially important during the retention and advocacy phase (after the app is installed or purchased).